that404nerd/Freeze-Engine/README.md

 # Freeze Engine
 Freeze Engine - A Small Game Engine Made Using C++ and OpenGL

+## UPDATE: I DIDN'T ABANDON THIS PROJECT.
+I WILL RESUME IT IN PROBABLY 10 DAYS.

 ## How To Run?
 This engine only supports linux for now (I will extend this to windows and etc...).
 If you are running Linux make sure you have:
 - glew